DAEDALUS-Modding/Unit-Mod-Compatibility-Patches/README.md

 - Make sure that mod folders do not have any capital letters in their names.
 This broke old CMM.
 I haven't been able to test with new CMM yet, but it's likely to still break new CMM.
 - The mod is installed now.
 Go to CMM and click on the "Installed" tab; look for the ComPatch in your list of installed mods.
 It should probably be "installed" but not "activated".
 Click on the mod and click the "Activate" button.
 - Make sure to only have **ONE** ComPatch active at a time.
 Multiple active ComPatches may lead to undefined behavior.
-- If you deactive or active a new unit-adding mod, make sure to deactivate the current ComPatch and activate a new one (if necessary).
+- If you deactivate or activate a new unit-adding mod, make sure to deactivate the current ComPatch and activate a new one (if necessary).

 ## Potential Future Mod Support
 - Bugs